hackclub/hackclub/workshops/rock_paper_scissors/README.md

 ### 5) Keeping the loop going
 Now as we have completed building the game we need it to run infinitely.

-To do this you just need to add the following statement after the `while` statement,
+To do this you just need to add the following statement after the `while` statement at the end,
 ```py
 player = False
 ```